abhishekjog/covid-vaccin-finder/README.md

 optional arguments:
-  -h, --help            show this help message and exit --age {18,45}         Age group : 18 or 45 --pincodes PINCODES   Comma separate list of pincodes --pinrange PINRANGE   hyphen separate range of pincodes --state STATE         State name (first letter caps) --district DISTRICT   District name (first letter caps)
+  -h, --help            show this help message and exit --age {18,45}         Age group : 18 or 45 --pincodes PINCODES   Comma separate list of pincodes, "all" for all pincodes in the district --pinrange PINRANGE   hyphen separate range of pincodes --state STATE         State name (first letter caps) --district DISTRICT   District name (first letter caps)